 Once the LRRL finishes at the end of the summer, our focus, when it comes to mass club participation, firmly shifts to the winter’s schedule of cross country races.
 On this page you will find a guide to which races the club takes part in and how you can get involved.

 Photo: Stephen Lee Images

 This league is the club’s primary focus with regards to members’ attendance and participation.

 These races are closed events, meaning only members of affiliated clubs can take part, so runners must wear club kit.
 Your ability to enter these races can therefore be considered one of the main benefits of your membership.

-The league consists of six races for the 2018/19 season, for details check below or go to the club’s calendar page.
+The league consists of just three races for the reduced 2021/2022 season: for details see the bottom of this page or go to the club’s calendar page.

-Entry for each race is a bargain at only £3 to £6, and there will be no need to clear your calendar to try and enter online, you simply turn up on the day!
+Entry for each race is £3 to £6.
+There are no advance entries, you can simply turn up on the day.

 Races typically start 11:00 and are roughly 5-7 miles in length.

 Photo: V & M Images

 As far as the competition goes, the men need eight runners to score, and the ladies need four.
 As competitive as the events can be, the atmosphere is supremely low-key and friendly.